malramsay64/personal_site/content/_index.md

 # About Me

-I have recently completed a PhD in Computational Chemistry, where I applied Data Science techniques to improve our understanding of crystal formation within computer simulations.
-I am particularly skilled at finding the limit of the computational systems available to me, whether that be storage, memory, compute, networking, or software and finding optimisations to continue my work.
+I am a highly motivated Data Scientist, experienced in the management, analysis, and communication of data.
+My strengths lie in developing an understanding of data to effciently perform complex transformations on large datasets, presenting relavent information in a cohesive, understandable and actionable manner.

+I am currently interested in the use of data science tools in the web browser, utilising the compute power we carry around with us to provide meaningful data insights.

 # Interests

 - Data Science
 - Machine Learning
 - Data Visualisation
+- Web Assembly
 - Python
 - Rust